HyperIndex Complete Documentation

 - Zero Infrastructure Management: We handle all the servers, databases, and scaling for you

-- Built-in Monitoring: Track logs and sync status
+- Built-in Monitoring: Track logs, sync status, and deployment health in real-time

-- GraphQL API: Access your indexed data through a performant GraphQL endpoint
+- GraphQL API: Access your indexed data through a performant, production-ready GraphQL endpoint

 - Multi-chain Support: Deploy indexers that track multiple networks from a single codebase

-- Push changes to your deployment branch to trigger automatic deployments
+- Automatic Deployments: Push to your deployment branch to trigger builds and deployments

 You can view and manage your hosted indexers in the Envio Explorer.